hippylib/hippylib/applications/time_dependent/README.md

 where $\tilde{u}$ is any test function for the state space (we will use $\tilde{u}, \tilde{m}, \tilde{p}$ to denote test directions corresponding to the state, parameter, and adjoint variables).
 Note the term involving $u_{k+1}, p_{k+1}$ does not appear when $k = N$ (i.e., for the final time step of the forward problem).
 In what's to follow, we won't spell this out directly and instead abuse notation with this fact in mind.

-This corresponds to the adjoint equation
+This corresponds to the adjoint equation for each $k = 1, \dots, N$.

 ```math
 \partial_1 r(u_k, u_{k-1}, m, p_k) \tilde{u}